So, nu, you were wondering…?

 A: No, sorry.
 The restaurant will have just finished cooking for 375 people at the Dinner Show and will not be taking orders.
 You will be served

 vegetarian dim sum, however.
-But it’s 9:30pm and it will just be a snack, so eat beforehand!
+But it’s 8:30pm or 9:30pm and it will just be a snack, so eat beforehand!

 Q: Can you recommend a Chinese restaurant where we can eat before the Cocktail Show?

 A: You can try Yuet Lee at the corner of Broadway and Stockton, 1-1/2 blocks from New Asia.
 It looks like a greasy hole in the wall, but it’s good.
 Or check the Yellow Pages, internet, Yelp etc.

 Q: Why is the late show called the Cocktail Show anyway?
 Don’t cocktails usually take place BEFORE dinner?
 Is this done just to confuse us?